 What is the J-1 Visa for Teachers?

-There are 14 categories of the J-1 Visa, and “teacher” is one of them.
-This cultural exchange visa is used to allow foreign teachers with at least two years of experience to teach in an accredited primary or secondary school in the United States for up to 36 months.
+There are 14 categories of the J-1 Exchange Visitor Program, and “teacher” is one of them.
+This visa is used to allow international teachers with at least two years of experience to teach in an accredited primary or secondary school in the United States for up to 36 months.
+After this period, teachers may be eligible for a 12 or 24-month program extension.

 What is the Certificate of Eligibility (DS-2019) document?

-The Certificate of Eligibility is the document that entitles and authorizes a foreign national to take a temporary, paid teaching position in the United States through the Exchange Visitor program.
+The Certificate of Eligibility is the document that entitles and authorizes a foreign national to apply for the J-1 Visa necessary to take a temporary, paid teaching position in the United States through the Exchange Visitor program.

 Unlike other visas, Cultural Vistas acts as the legal visa sponsor of the participant for the duration of the program in the United States.
 The participant is the individual who is coming to the U.S. on an Exchange Visitor Program and the host organization is the school district that will be providing a teaching position to the participant.